Nandan-N/Nandan-N/README.md

 # Hello, I am Nandan 👋
 Welcome to my GitHub profile :)
-To touch upon some of my technical competences and the subjects that I'd look forward to having a discussion on.....

-interests
-hobbies

 # this whole section is still under construction